 OSUEA Search for Excellence Award – The OSUEA Search for Excellence program recognizes outstanding Extension education effort, innovation and impact.
 Only current members of the OSU Extension Association are eligible to enter.
 For team projects to be considered, at least one project leader must be a member of OSUEA.
 Applications for both teams and individuals in a wide range and scale of deserving programs from county to multi-state efforts are considered.
 Programs/projects completed within the past 2 years are eligible.

-OSUEA Cooperator Award – Each year, OSUEA honors individuals, organizations and businesses who have made significant contributions to Extension programs.
+OSUEA Cooperator Awards – Each year, OSUEA honors individuals, organizations and businesses who have made significant contributions to Extension programs.
 It is through these cooperators that Extension is able to accomplish so much.
 Awards are given in the following categories:

 A. Individuals with fewer than 10 years of service